dennisXZX/web-developer-notes/Git.md

 #### git merge

 `git merge branchName` to merge a branch into the current branch (the one with *).

+`git merge --squash branchName` to squash then merge a branch into the current branch.

 `git merge --no-ff` to retain the history of a merge commit, wich will prevent from executing `fast-forward`.